 CROSS FARM CARE VILLAGE APPLICATION REFUSED

-The application to build a care village at Cross Farm in Crookham Village has been refused by Hart planning.
+The application to build a care village at Cross Farm in Crookham Village has been refused by Hart planning but it is now being appealed.
 This follows a large community response in objection to the proposals coordinated by FACE IT, as well as objections by Natural England, the Hart Conservation officer and the FACE IT team.

 There are 11 main reasons given for the refusal.
 Although the proposed scheme had been amended slightly from the previous submission, the planning department have concluded that it was not considered possible to deal with the issues set out in the reasons for refusal [...] through minor changes to the scheme, given the in principle nature of many of the issues.